jimrazmus/dir2consul/README.md

 Consul specific configuration variables are documented [here](https://www.consul.io/docs/commands/index.html#environment-variables) and may be used to customize dir2consul connectivity to a Consul server.

+Read more about [regular expression syntax](https://github.com/google/re2/wiki/Syntax) to get the desired behavior with the D2C_IGNORE_DIR_REGEX and D2C_IGNORE_FILE_REGEX configuration options.

 ## Running with Docker

 The following command does a dry run of mirroring the present working directory (PWD) to the Consul server KV store under the path "some/specific/kv/path".